Skip to content

 Information

-For further information on crayfishing, please contact Metsähallitus Game and Fisheries Management Planners:
+For further information on crayfishing, please contact Metsähallitus Senior Specialists in Fisheries:

 Crayfishing destinations are announced each year just before the start of crayfishing season.
 Read more about the crayfishing destinations (in Finnish).